 The "good life" has returned to the civilians of Saigon, capital of the war-torn Republic of South Vietnam.

-The "good life" has returned to the civilians of Saigon, capital of the war-torn Republic of South Vietnam.
+Background: The "good life" has returned to the civilians of Saigon, capital of the war-torn Republic of South Vietnam.
 But with it has come the ever-present spectre of inflation.
 The South Vietnamese have never has so much money.
 But the economists say the way in which they're spending it is not likely to leave a very durable economy when the annual 350 million U.S. dollars spent is Saigon's pleasure spots disappears with the withdrawing United States troops and the annual 750 million dollars of United States aid is cut back correspondingly.

 But, nevertheless the pursuit of pleasure amongst Saigon's civilians continues in the midst of war.
 The Vietnamese with their talent for adaptability are bent on enjoying the spree whilst it lasts.